 The cafe: Bombay to Barcelona Library Cafe

-If you happen to live in or visit Mumbai, spare an afternoon for a trip to Andheri East (location on google maps), not just because of the incredible story behind the cafe, but also because it’s a quaint little spot to have a meal and drinks inspired by Bombay and Barcelona (think eclectic tapas and vada pao).
+If you happen to live in or visit Mumbai, spare an afternoon for a trip to Andheri East (location on google maps), not just because of the incredible story behind the cafe, but also because it’s a cool spot to have a meal and drinks inspired by Bombay and Barcelona (think eclectic tapas and vada pao).
 See upcoming events at the cafe on their Facebook page.

+Have you been to Bombay to Barcelona by Amin Sheikh?
 Have you met someone who made you think differently about everyday life?

 Subscribe to my monthly newsletter to receive travel inspiration in your inbox.

 Featured image by Rajarshi Mitra.